Cow (Mario): Critical reception

-Since its appearance in the Mario Kart series, the Cows have been described by critics as one of the best cows to appear in video games; writing for Nintendo Life, Kate Grey commented on their designs throughout different Mario Kart instalments, praising their round and unintelligent appearance in 64 and 8, describing how its stupidity and blank expression made them look "much too dumb to live".
-Grey further described the Wii design as "an incredible update on a timeless cow classic", though felt that their role as a road hazard was more spiteful.
+Since its appearance in the Mario Kart series, the Cows have been described by critics as one of the best cows to appear in video games; writing for Nintendo Life, Kate Gray commented on their designs throughout different Mario Kart instalments, praising their round and unintelligent appearance in 64 and 8, describing how its stupidity and blank expression made them look "much too dumb to live".
+Gray further described the Wii design as "an incredible update on a timeless cow classic", though felt that their role as a road hazard was more spiteful.
 Famitsu writer Abu Yamazaki wrote positively about how the cow's appearance was energetic and cute, exclaiming that they "can't get enough of [its] exquisite expression".
 One of the Cow's victory animations, in which the Cow stretches and presents its nipples on the udders, was reported to have caused discussion and surprise on social media due to how well detailed and rendered the nipples were, with some joking this was why World had a high price.
 Automaton Japan saw the high detail as a reflection on how far depictions of animals have come, framing the attention to detail on the nipples as "almost a reward".

 Commenting on the Cow's inclusion in World, Alexandra Wells from Screen Rant praised the Cow's inclusion as Nintendo's way of "keeping its games the perfect amount of weird"; Wells further compared the inclusion to how characters such as Tingle and Piranha Plant became fan-favourites following their inclusion in The Legend of Zelda: Majora's Mask and Super Smash Bros.
 Ultimate respectively, speculating that this was due to fans wanting to choose someone other than the classic characters in the roster.
 IGN France similarly compared her inclusion in World to Piranha Plant's in Ultimate, though they declared the Cow's to be crazier as it represented the developers "exploring the Mario universe to the maximum".
-Steve Watts from GameSpot respected the unconventional inclusion and praised it for "enabled a smorgasbord of other, equally unconventional racers".
+Steve Watts from GameSpot respected the unconventional inclusion and praised the way it "enabled a smorgasbord of other, equally unconventional racers".
 Writing for Endless Mode, Moises Taveras described the ability to play as the Cow as a saving grace within the conflicts of the world, writing that whilst getting to be the Cow "isn't changing the world, it does remind me that joy and good, two things that feel scarce these days, can still be found."